staszekz/StaszekZ/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a website for a friend
+- 🔭 I’m currently working on an enterosoft.com project
-- 🌱 I’m currently still learning GatsbyJS with GraphQL
+- 🌱 I’m currently learning Typescript and NextJS.
 - :globe_with_meridians: Website: www.staszek.ovh